-I love the convenience of a canned product as much as anyone but sometimes you want a homemade comfort food dinner that’s made from scratch.
-This is the perfect recipe for when you have some time on your hands and just want some good food.
+I love the convenience of a canned marinara sauce but sometimes you want a homemade, total comfort food dinner.
+And for me it's usually this spaghetti meat sauce.
+It's the perfect recipe to make for dinner when you have some time on your hands and just want some delicious classic, comfort food.

 Granulated Sugar - This helps offset all the acid from the tomatoes.

 Dried Basil & Oregano - I love recipes that call for dried spices because I never have fresh spices on hand and don't want to spend a fortune for them at the store.

 Sugar - Helps to balance out the acidity from the tomatoes.
 Don't skip this!

 Salt & Pepper - You will add the salt in two different places while making this.
 As always, add more salt (or less) depending on preference.

 How to Make Homemade Spaghetti Meat Sauce

 This recipe has a few steps needed to make it.